hghodkephd/pdl1-mini-binder-design/README.md

 Recommended practice:

 - keep code, notebooks, configs, and curated small outputs in GitHub
-- keep large intermediate files, model caches, and trajectories outside Git
+- keep local data and generated results in `data/`, which is ignored by Git
+- use Google Drive only as temporary Colab staging
 - clear notebook outputs before committing when possible
 - use `portfolio_pages/` only for curated assets needed to support public presentation